Amalfi Coast Bucket List: 25 Best Things to Do

 Is the Amalfi Coast Worth It?

-The key is going in with the right plan: shoulder season, a base in Praiano or Amalfi town rather than paying full Positano rates for every night, the bus and ferry rather than taxis, and meals one street back from the water rather than on the tourist waterfront.
+Go in shoulder season, base yourself in Praiano or Amalfi town rather than paying full Positano rates for every night, use the bus and ferry rather than taxis, and eat one street back from the waterfront.
 Do those things and the Amalfi Coast is one of the best-value extraordinary destinations in Europe.

 Best Time for the Amalfi Coast Bucket List